mkpkmkpk/mkpkmkpk.github.io/about.md

 ---
 layout: page
-title: About
+title: About Me
 permalink: /about/
 ---

-This is the base Jekyll theme.
-You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)
+Hello,
+Blog is written by Marcin Krawczyk.
+This blog is about Microsoft Azure.
+I'll write articles about my experience, suggestions or problems wich I had with Azure in my work.

+Have a nice read.

+Marcin

 You can find the source code for Minima at GitHub:
 [jekyll][jekyll-organization] /